United States Immigration and Customs Enforcement

-ICE maintains domestic offices throughout the United States and attachés at major U.S. diplomatic missions overseas.
-ICE personnel (special agents and officers) do not patrol American borders; rather, that role is performed by the United States Border Patrol.
-ERO and HSI operate as two independent law enforcement agencies and have completely separate mission statements.
-HSI is focused on the disruption of transnational crime, where as ERO is responsible for the apprehension, detention and removal of illegal immigrants.

-The Acting Director is Tae Johnson.
-The agency has not had a Senate-confirmed director since Sarah Saldaña stepped down on January 20, 2017.
+ICE maintains domestic offices throughout the United States and detachments at major U.S. diplomatic missions overseas.
+ICE personnel (special agents and officers) do not patrol American borders; rather, that role is performed by U.S. Customs and Border Protection and U.S. Coast Guard.
+The acting director is Todd Lyons; the agency has not had a Senate-confirmed director since Sarah Saldaña stepped down on January 20, 2017.